 The results of the written survey that Task Force members completed during the deliberation phase of their work provide important additional context about each member’s perspective.
-The complete survey results can be reviewed on the Warner’s Pond Task Force .
+The complete survey results can be reviewed on the Warner’s Pond Task Force website.

 The Group Protocols are included below in Appendix D. In subsequent discussions, the Task Force clarified that while it would seek overwhelming agreement on its final recommendations, it would report fully on the specifics of its final vote, whatever they might be, to inform the NRC.